Apple Intelligence: Models

 Apple Intelligence consists of an on-device model as well as a cloud model running on servers primarily using Apple silicon.
-Both models consist of a generic foundation model, as well as multiple adapter models that are more specialized to particular tasks like text summarization and tone adjustment.
-It was launched for developers and testers on July 29, 2024, in U.S. English, with the developer betas of iOS 18.1, macOS 15.1, and iPadOS 18.1, released partially on October 28, 2024, and will fully launch by 2026.
+Both models are branded as Apple Foundation Models (AFM) and consist of a generic foundation model, as well as multiple adapter models that are more specialized to particular tasks like text summarization and tone adjustment.
+It was launched for developers and testers on July 29, 2024, in US English, with the developer betas of iOS 18.1, macOS 15.1, and iPadOS 18.1, and fully launched on October 28, 2024.

 According to a human evaluation done by Apple's machine learning division, the on-device foundation model beat or tied equivalent small models by Mistral AI, Microsoft, and Google, while the server foundation models beat the performance of OpenAI's GPT-3, while roughly matching the performance of GPT-4.

-Apple's cloud models are built on a Private Cloud Compute platform which is allegedly designed with user privacy and end-to-end encryption in mind.
-Unlike other generative AI services like ChatGPT which use servers from third-parties, Apple Intelligence's cloud models are run entirely on Apple servers with custom Apple silicon hardware built for end-to-end encryption.
+According to Apple, Apple's cloud models are built on a Private Cloud Compute platform.
+Unlike other generative AI services which use servers from third parties, Apple Intelligence's cloud models are run entirely on Apple servers with custom silicon hardware built for end-to-end encryption.
 It was also designed to make sure that the software running on said servers matches the independently verifiable software accessible to researchers.
 In case of a software mismatch, Apple devices will refuse to connect to the servers.

+Apple states that the data centers used for Private Cloud Compute have been powered by 100% renewable energy since 2018.
+The company has also announced a goal of achieving carbon neutrality across its products and supply chain by 2030.
+This addresses growing concerns about the environmental impacts of AI technologies, which have faced backlash for their high energy consumption and carbon footprint.

-On June 10, 2025, Apple announced that Apple's on-device foundation models will be available to third-party applications as part of the Foundation Models API, with support for structured data response and tool calling.
+On June 9, 2025, Apple released the second version of AFM.
+They announced that AFM will be available to third-party applications as part of the Foundation Models API, with support for structured data response and tool calling.